 Web applications are programs running on a server and use web pages as a way to interact with users.
-They are really different from desktop and mobile applications because they offer more freedom for users and developers at the same time (we’ll get more on those shortly).
-You can use web applications literally anywhere.
-There is no minimum RAM, CPU, OS version and other material related things we see in desktop and mobile applications.
-And this really suites this era, where everyone is having multiple devices and can not install your app on every single one.
+You can use web applications anywhere with no minimum RAM, CPU, or OS version.
+And this suits this era, where everyone is having multiple devices and is not willing to install your app on every single device.

 Web applications are better for your users and for you, and we’ll discuss why:

-Most people want the least work choice.
-And web based applications are the most convenient ones.
+Web-based applications are convenient.
 To use a web application, you only need a browser connected to the internet.
-So you can use the application anywhere from any device: laptop, desktop computer, mobile phone, tablet, monitor on a fridge, smart tv, anything!
+You can use it anywhere from any device: laptop, desktop computer, mobile phone, tablet, monitor on a fridge, smart tv, anything!

 Before web applications, when you install an app on your phone or on your desktop computer, you can only use it on that computer/mobile.
-You are basically locked.
+You are locked.
 But we are in an era where everything is connected.
-Annd your users will tell you, if I can access this on my computer, why can’t I use it from my phone?
-Do I always need to have a laptop with me?
+Your users will have more expectations: “If I can access this on my computer, why can’t I use it from my phone?
+Do I always need to have a laptop with me?”

 1. When developing a web application.
 Your users can use your app from any device they want.
 You are providing freedom to your customers.

 With web applications, there is no data saved on the device.
-All critical customer data is stocked on the servers and secured by people who are experts in this.
+All critical customer data is stocked on the servers and secured by experts.
 Your users can be assured that their data is in safe hands and they can’t lose it even if they lose/switch their devices.

 They also don’t need to worry about running an old version of your software.
 They don’t need to keep installing new versions, security patches, etc. It just works.

 2. Your users are free from worrying about running an old version or losing their data when running a web application.